kaskr/adcomp/README.md

 Windows
 -------
 Tested to work on 64 bit R with latest [Rtools](http://cran.r-project.org/bin/windows/Rtools/).
-All examples run (including the parallel), however it may be needed to manually edit the PKG_LIBS of the Makevars file in order to correctly link to the OpenMP runtime library.
-Otherwise it will not be possible to change the number of threads from within R. Note that the folder where the package is installed is not allowed to contain spaces.
+Currently not working with 32 bit R.

+_Install instructions_

+1. Start 64 bit R and change working directory to the (cloned or unzipped) ```adcomb``` folder.

+2. From R run: ```source("install_windows.R")```

+The required Rtools will be downloaded and installed.
+Note that the PATH variable need not be changed by the installer or otherwise edited.
+The PATH will be automatically set for each TMB session.

+_Status_

+- Parallel user templates work, including changing the number of threads from R.
+- Filenames and folders with spaces should be ok.
+- -Wall flag disabled by default.

 Mac OS X
 --------